alexjungaalto/masterthesis/README.md

 Networked-data arises in many important application domains and provides a rich mathematical structure that can be exploited for the training of ML models.
 Our recent work includes [this paper](https://arxiv.org/abs/2105.12769) and <a href="https://ieeexplore.ieee.org/document/9298875" target="__blank">that paper</a>.

-Another recent focus of my research is the application of information theory to explainable machine learning.
+Another recent focus of my research is the application of information theory to explainable ML.
 We have introduced a quantitative measure for the subjective explainability of predictions <a href="https://ieeexplore.ieee.org/document/9089200" target="__blank">in this paper</a>
 and used it to regularize the training of any given ML model  <a href="https://arxiv.org/abs/2009.01492" target="_blank">in this paper</a>.